AthenZ/athenz/docs/design/resource_ownership.md

 As mentioned above, there might be cases where the resource ownership should be ignored and the change should be applied to the domain.

-If the request includes the `Athenz-Resource-Owner: ignore` header, then the request is processed regardless or not the resource ownership is set.
+The server supports a special value for the `Athenz-Resource-Owner` header: `ignore`.
+If the request includes this header, then the request is processed regardless or not the resource ownership is set.
 So the `ignore` is treated as a special value indicating to the server to skip any resource ownership checks.
+The value can be configured by the system adminstrator by using the `athenz.zms.resource_owner_ignore_value` system property.

 ### UI Changes